 The alley behind the test kitchen isn’t exactly a bucolic place to spend a breezy afternoon, but I, along with a photographer and videographer, had important work to do: dropping refillable water bottles onto the pavement, over and over again, to test their durability.
 Call it a cold, hard real-world test.

 We were evaluating eight different water bottles.
 There are thousands for sale, so we narrowed our lineup to stick with a few key parameters.

 First, we focused on basic single-walled bottles and considered only BPA-free models.
 (BPA stands for bisphenol A, an industrial chemical used in some plastics.
 It’s currently under review by the FDA, but critics claim that it can leach into food and cause health problems.)
 Also, we nixed straws because they’re difficult to clean thoroughly and tend to get funky fast.
 We avoided bottles made from glass, too, because it’s heavy and, of course, breakable.
 And we were strict on price; anything north of twenty bucks was out.
-Our final lineup of eight bottles, each costing between $10 and $20, was made up of five plastic bottles, two stainless-steel ones, and a soft plastic pouch.
+Our final lineup of eight bottles, each costing between about $10 and $20, was made up of five plastic bottles, two stainless-steel ones, and a soft plastic pouch.